Coleraine

-Coleraine (/kəʊlˈreɪn/ kohl-RAYN; from Cúil Raithin /ga/, 'nook of the ferns') is a town and civil parish near the mouth of the River Bann in County Londonderry, Northern Ireland, of which it is the county town.
+Coleraine (/kəʊlˈreɪn/ kohl-RAYN; from Cúil Raithin /ga/, 'nook of the ferns') is a market town and civil parish near the mouth of the River Bann in County Londonderry, Northern Ireland, of which it is the county town.
 It is 55 mi north-west of Belfast and 30 mi east of Derry, both of which are linked by major roads and railway connections.
-It is part of Causeway Coast and Glens district.
-Coleraine had a population of 24,483 people in the 2021 census.
+The town had a population of 24,483 people in the 2021 census.